 The Giving Tree.
 Visit the Giving Tree website for the Kindness Cafe Blog, Service Kit ideas and projects, and ways for children and families to help others, such as the initiative: Neighborhood Service Leaders.
 Engage children in service and community!

 Maternity Care Coalition is offering a free virtual parenting education/support group starting in August 2021.
 Families who live in the North Penn School district and have children ages birth – 5 yrs. are eligible to register.
+Two Fall group options: A: 9/27-11/3, Mondays and Wednesdays 4-5PM.
+B: 9/28-11/4, Tuesdays and Thursdays 10-11AM.
+While supplies last, each participating family will receive a FREE tablet with 6 months FREE internet service.
 Learn more and apply!
 Access the referral form.

 North Penn YMCA child care programs offer a safe, nurturing environment for children to learn, grow, and thrive throughout the North Penn, Souderton Area, and Perkiomen Valley school districts.
 In addition to child care services, the North Penn YMCA offers camps and various school readiness programs.
 Learn more!

 OHAAT Beds for Kids has partnered with CHOP to create a series of videos with healthy sleep tips for back-to-school.
 Videos will be added weekly to the One house at a Time social media and website here, https://www.ohaat.org/sleepwell.